 FY 16 funds were used to award and complete the construction of the 3rd renourishment cycle.
 Contract was awarded on 28 Sep 2016.
 Construction began in Dec 2016 and was completed in Jan 2017.
-Next renourishment cycle would be scheduled for FY2020.
+Next nourishment cycle would be scheduled for FY2020 but is dependent on receipt of adequate funding.